-A Forbes report was recently released declaring the top 25 cities for millennials to live.
+A few years ago, Forbes released a list of the top 25 cities for new college graduates to live in.

-There were a few surprising newcomers of interest, but one thing that stood out to me (only partially tainted by the fact that I live here): five of the 25 “cities” were within the New York City metropolitan area.
+There were a few surprising entries, but one thing stood out to me (only partially tainted by the fact that I lived there at the time): five of the 25 “cities” were within the New York City metropolitan area.
 Queens, Brooklyn, and even Jersey City at no. 5 (who knew!) held their own spots on the list.

-Although NYC is not the center of the universe like some of us here may like to believe, it is a place that shapes culture in significant ways.
+Although NYC is not the center of the universe like some of us may like to believe, it is a place that shapes culture in significant ways.

-And the many millennials here are a generation of people who already have significant platform to steward — that will certainly only increase — toward the renewal of all things.
-I pray often that millennials of New York would be a group of people, like what Scripture says about the people of Thessalonica, whose faith is someday known around the globe.
+And the many young adults there already have a significant platform to steward — that will certainly only increase — toward the renewal of all things.
+I pray often that the incoming generation in New York would be a group of people, like what Scripture says about the people of Thessalonica, whose faith is someday known around the globe.

 The reality, however, is that New York City is a place that refines faith and surfaces what truly exists.
 Even if you don’t live in New York, perhaps you’ve experienced the same in your city.
-It can expose doubts in things we never imagined we would question.
-It can also expose sin that lies way beneath the surface and we never thought would work its way out.
+It can expose doubts in things you never imagined you would question.
+It can also expose sin that lies way beneath the surface that you never thought would work its way out.

 But what if this is all actually a really good thing?

 What if the refining process we encounter in the city actually leads to a wholeness of faith that is rarely seen?

-What if it didn’t cause us to retreat but actually enabled us to express something authentic that the world can’t ignore?
+What if it didn’t cause you to retreat but actually enabled you to express something authentic that the world can’t ignore?